A global phenomenon?

 Light phenomena similar to the Hessdalen Lights have also been reported from other regions of earth.
 Among them is the Yakama-

 Amongst other hypothesis, the Italian researcher Massimo Teodorani has proposed piezoelectric effects to explain the Hessdalen Phenomenon.
 If quartz is exposed to tectonic stress, electricity is generated, which could be amplified by the presence of iron and copper.
-But the energy produced during this process appears to be to weak to explain the brightness of the lights.
+However the energy produced during this process appears to be too weak to explain the brightness of the lights.

-Radon is a radioactive chemical element, which is often found in scandinavian granite.
+Radon is a radioactive element, which is often found in scandinavian granite.
 If it is exposed to the dusty atmosphere, the decay products might ionize the air and produce macroscopic Coulomb crystalls.
-But it stays unclear, why the Hessdalen-
+The theory has been proposed by Pavia and Taft.
+However it stays unclear how the Hessdalen-

 Scandium and air

-The spectral analysis of the Hessdalen Phenomenon revealed that Scandium is involved.
+The spectral analysis of the Hessdalen Phenomenon revealed that Scandium might be involved.
 Scandium can react heavily with acid and air.
 According to that the Hessdalen Phenomenon could be caused by dust clouds, raised by the wind from the ground and igniting a chemical reaction.
-But also in this case it stays questionable,
+However also in this case it stays questionable,

 In 2013 Jader Monari et al. published an article proposing to explain Hessdalen as a gigantic natural battery.
 The theory has been featured in the New Scientist magazine print edition (10 May 2014. p.40-